 Sometimes the hustle and bustle of city life can get to you.
 If you need a relaxing weekend getaway, there are several charming small towns near Seattle that can be reached with a short drive (or in some cases, a ferry ride).
 Read on for our recommendations!

-Here are our 12 favorite small towns near Seattle:
+Here are our 12 favorite small towns for a spring trip near Seattle:

 1. Woodinville

 If you’d like to spend your weekend sipping wine and relaxing in nature, head to Woodinville.
-This small city in King County is only a half hour’s drive from Seattle and has a reputation as the place to go for wine in Washington state.
-Be sure to enjoy wine tastings and live music at Chateau Ste.
-Michelle, bike the Sammamish River Trail, go swimming at Saint Edward State Park, and check out the annual summer concerts at Marymoor Park.
+This small city in King County is only a half hour’s drive from Seattle and has a reputation as the place to go for wine in Washington State.
+Be sure to enjoy wine tastings and live music at the stunning Chateau Ste.
+Michelle!
+There are plenty of other wineries and cellars that host events and live music as well.

 2. North Bend

-If you’re more into the outdoors than pop culture there’s plenty of stunning natural settings to explore, from Mount Si and Little Si to Twin Falls and Rattlesnake Lake.
+If you’re more into the outdoors there’s plenty of stunning natural settings to explore in North Bend, from Mount Si and Little Si to Twin Falls and Rattlesnake Lake.

 3. Snoqualmie

 Snoqualmie is another bucket list destination in Washington state for Twin Peaks fans.
 You’ll likely recognize the iconic Snoqualmie Falls from the opening credits of the show.
 This small city is only a half hour’s drive from Seattle.
-We highly recommend booking a stay (and a spa visit) at the cozy Salish Lodge right above the falls so you can relax after a day of exploring the scenic outdoors.
+We highly recommend booking a room at the cozy Salish Lodge right above the falls so you can relax after a day of exploring the scenic outdoors.
+They also have an award-winning spa!

 4. Vashon

-Vashon is a charming island that can only be reached via a short ferry ride from Seattle.
-All in all it takes a little over an hour to get there (and faster if your starting point is in West Seattle).
-Once there you’ll find plenty of outdoor recreation, as well as delicious food, wine tasting, and shopping available in the small downtown area.
+Vashon is a charming island that can only be reached via a short ferry ride from Seattle, which gives it a peaceful small town vibe.
+Once there you’ll find plenty of outdoor recreation, as well as delicious food, wine tasting, and shopping available in the quaint downtown area.
 See our guide to visiting Vashon.

 5. Bainbridge